-For people looking to restore their hair through multiple transplants, particularly young people, good donor management is critical to the successful appearance of the individual.
+For people looking to restore their hair through multiple hair transplants, particularly young people, good donor management is critical to the individual’s successful outcome.
 Donor hair management is evaluated by three major factors: the person’s age, the person’s degree of hair loss, and the person’s donor availability.
-These factors will determine what a hair transplant surgeon will recommend for surgery in regards to amount of grafts, hairline design, and areas covered.
-For example, a surgeon would most likely recommend a more conservative hairline and graft amount for a first procedure to a 24 year old man who had thinning in the front and the crown, compared to what would be recommended to a 40 year old man with only recession at his hairline.
+These factors will determine what a hair transplant surgeon recommends for surgery in regards to amount of grafts, hairline design, and areas covered.
+For example, a surgeon would most likely recommend a more conservative hairline and graft amount for the first procedure of a 24 year old man who had thinning at his hairline and crown, compared to what would be recommended to a 40 year old man with only recession at his hairline.
 Overall, the general rule of thumb for hair transplants has been to be conservative because hair loss continues and donor hair has a limit to it.
-A practical and intelligent approach indeed.
+A practical and intelligent approach, indeed.

 But what if we weren’t limited to a finite amount of donor hair anymore?

 It’s been dreamed about forever, talked about for decades, yet is extremely likely that we will actually have the capacity to create more hairs than what we started with within the next couple years.
 I mean like, within the next term of our next president.
-The two front runners to bring this technology to market would be Replicel and Histogen.
-Let it be stated clearly that of course, nothing in the future is guaranteed.
-But, if you’ve been paying attention to the world of hair regeneration technology and regenerative medicine in general over the past 8 years, you’d have a reason to believe that the current estimated timetable for the release of these products is highly likely.
+The two front runners to bring this technology to market are Replicel and Histogen.
+Let it be stated clearly that, of course, nothing in the future is guaranteed.
+But, if you’ve been paying attention to the world of hair regeneration technology, and regenerative medicine in general, over the past 8 years, you’d have a reason to believe that the current estimated timetable for the release of these products is highly likely.

 So, what about donor management then?
 Does it still have the same significance that it did 10 years ago?
 As far as I can see it, the answer has to be “no.” I want to make a few points clear as I get into the heart of this discussion.
 First off, I definitely do not think that it is entirely responsible or prudent to completely throw the idea of donor management out the window because we seem to be a few years away from a regenerative hair technology.
 I will also acknowledge that it is a lot easier for me to have my stance on this subject than it is for a hair transplant surgeon who actually has to perform surgeries and is responsible for their patient’s outcomes.
 I simply wrote this article because I believe it is time to start having this discussion.
-Still, the notion that a 25 year old patient going in for his first transplant would have to be overly conservative with his choice of hairline and density because of “what he may look like in 20 years” does not seem completely in touch with reality to me.
-Even a conservative outlook would acknowledge that in the course of the next 20 years the world of hair restoration will be in a much different place than it is now.
+Still, to imagine a surgeon reasoning with 25 year old patient about conservation and “what he may look like in 20 years” does not seem completely in touch with reality to me.
+Even a conservative outlook would acknowledge that in the course of the next 20 years the world of hair restoration will be in a remarkably different place than it is now.

 I wanted to hear the opinion of a professional who deals with this subject everyday.
 Dr. John Cole, a surgeon in the field of hair restoration, had this to say on the subject: